 Please contact us for more information about access at Hilfield.

-The Friary retreats for guests are run purely on donations and we rely on those to keep the friary open and maintain the accomodation and grounds, We estimate that it costs us around £40 per day per guest for full board and lodging in the Guest House (more than this if you have come for an organised course or retreat).
-For those who are self-catering in Juniper or Bernard Houses we suggest a donation of £25 per day (£15 if unwaged).
+The Friary retreats for guests are run purely on donations and we rely on those to keep the friary open and maintain the accommodation and grounds, We estimate that it costs us around £40 per day per guest for full board and lodging in the Guest House (more than this if you have come for an organised course or retreat).
+For those who are self-catering in Juniper or Bernard Houses we suggest a donation of £25 per night (£15 if unwaged).
 We make no charge for your stay at the Friary, but we are grateful to receive your donation to cover these costs (and to benefit from Gift Aid if you pay Income Tax).
 If you are able to offer more than this it can help those who can only afford to give less.
 We don’t want anyone to be prevented from coming here on account of their financial situation and we leave it to your judgement and your generosity as to what you can give.

 We are happy to collect guests from local railway stations or Bus stops at mutually convenient times and ask for a £5 donation towards costs.
 In comparison the taxi fare from Sherborne is £20.
-We also have a car park at the friary and if possible we ask guests to car share to lower their carbon footprint.
+We also have a car park at the Friary and if possible we ask guests to car share to lower their carbon footprint.

 We regret that we cannot welcome dogs along with resident guests while staying at the Friary Guest House, Bernard House or Juniper House.
 The Friary grounds hold many new scents, experiences and temptations for dogs (sheep, children, badgers, cats, newly planted flowers and vegetables, guests – to name but a few).
 Canine instincts may be awoken in the most docile and well-mannered pet!
 We ask guests not to bring their dogs to stay.
 Day visitors are asked to keep their dogs on their leads at all times.
 If you leave your dogs in your car, please remember to check on them hourly, park in the shade and leave enough ventilation.